The Bloody Fists: Background

 Authors of The Encyclopedia of Martial Arts Movies said The Bloody Fists was Ng See-yuen's "first directorial effort".
 They said, "Though the martial arts are rather primitive, its success as a low-budget independent production encouraged other directors to follow suit."
 Bey Logan, writing in Hong Kong Action Cinema, said The Bloody Fists was "widely distributed" and the director's "first hit".
 Richard Meyers, writing in Films of Fury: The Kung Fu Movie Book, said the film was an "independently produced milestone" for the director.
 The film was initially refused a BBFC certificate.

-Kuan Tai Chen was a contract actor cast in the film by Shaw Brothers Studio, but the studio recalled him, resulting in numerous appearances of his character being played by another actor wearing a black mask to conceal his identity.
+Chen Kuan Tai was a contract actor cast in the film by Shaw Brothers Studio, but the studio recalled him, resulting in numerous appearances of his character being played by another actor wearing a black mask to conceal his identity.

+Jackie Chan also makes an earlier film appearance as a policeman extra in the intro.

 Release

 The Bloody Fists was released in Hong Kong in May 1972.
 In the Philippines, the film was released by Asia Films in August 1972.